daleyu/dotfiles/docs/guides/git.md

 ```
 I use this for mise so it doesn't get pushed upstream

 ##### Rebasing Workflow using Neogit and Neovim
 Rebase on pull should be the default for many reasons.

+Neogit has some options, but usually I start from the command line and the
+rebase through diffview and neogit.
+- Push r as the rebase option and then continue or abort :)

 ##### Code Review Practices
 Often times you will get comments on an MR and you will want to be able to add